Azure-Samples/active-directory-verifiable-credentials-dotnet/6-woodgrove-helpdesk/README.md

 # Verified ID Code Sample for Woodgrove Helpdesk

 This sample is show casing identifying yourself at a helpdesk by presenting your [VerifiedEmployee](https://learn.microsoft.com/en-us/entra/verified-id/how-to-use-quickstart-verifiedemployee) card.
 The helpdesk websites requires a Face Check together with the presentation for high assurance that the person is who they claim to be before getting suport.
+More info about this pattern can be found [here](https://learn.microsoft.com/en-us/entra/verified-id/helpdesk-with-verified-id).

 **Note** - it is a demo app and not a real helpdesk portal.